Toronto Market Analysis

 What does this predict?

-We had 4,110 active listings on the market as of the end of February, which is a 6% increase compared to January when we had 3,881 listings on the market at the end of the month.
-On it’s own, this sort of change in the number of active listings would predict that prices would drop as the level of available options for buyers has increased.
-Our second predictive stat therefore indicates that prices should drop in Toronto in March.
-It is interesting that unlike most of the other stats we’ve been reviewing, we’re actually seeing more activity now than a year ago.
-In February, 2022, we had about 2,800 properties for sale in the city and we’re now at about 4,100.
-Given the relatively low level of sales, it seems to indicate that we’re seeing sellers return to the market while buyers wait to see what happens next with prices.
+The number of active listings in Toronto is our next predictor, so let’s review.
+We had 6,264 active listings on the market as of the end of December, which is approximately a 28% decrease compared to November when we had 8,662 listings on the market at the end of the month.
+On it’s own, this sort of change in the number of active listings would predict that prices would rise as the level of available options for buyers has decreased.
+Our second predictive stat therefore indicates that prices should rise in Toronto in January.

 How will the condo market do?

-On the condo side of the market, we had 2,640 active listings on the market as of the end of February, which is a 6% increase compared to January when we had 2,494 listings on the market at the end of the month.
-On it’s own, this sort of change in the number of active listings would predict that prices would drop in the condo market in Toronto, as the level of available options for buyers has increased.
-Condo listings make up a sizeable portion of the 4,110 active listings in Toronto (about two thirds!) and there continues to be lots of condo options available for buyers in the city, which means condo units should remain affordable as we move into March.
+In the condo segment of the market we had 4,102 active listings on the market as of the end of December, which is about a 23% decrease compared to November when we had 5,359 listings on the market at the end of the month.
+This change in the number of active listings predicts that prices should rise as the level of available condo apartments has gone down and any buyers will be competing over a smaller set of options on the market.

 Finally, let’s look at the Months of Inventory in Toronto.

 This statistic tracks how long it would take for all properties on the market in Toronto to sell if we stopped having any new listings.
 The higher the MOI, the more of a buyer’s market, the lower the MOI, the more of a seller’s market.
-Somewhere between three to four months is considered a balanced market.
+Somewhere between three to four months is considered a balanced market, but Toronto is almost always significantly below that level.

 What does this predict?